UMassQIS/QNumericsSchool/faq.md

 Both Eduroam and guest access options exist for internet connectivity.

-## Is parking available?

-Free parking is plentiful on campus.
-Charging stations for EVs are available.

 ## What is included in the registration cost?

 Lodging and lectures are included in the cost.
 Meals are not included, but the dining hall on campus is very convenient.
 Breakfast snacks and coffee will be served at the lecture hall, and sweets will be served at the hackathon.